 - A. Appointment and Abolishment The village council may establish the position of village administrator, to be appointed by the mayor subject to council's approval.
 An elected official may be appointed.
 Upon the lawful appointment of the village administrator, any board of trustees of public affairs must be abolished.
 Upon the abolishment of the position of village administrator, a board of trustees of public affairs automatically is formed, with three positions appointed by the mayor with council approval, to serve until their successors can be elected.
 (Ohio Revised Code Sections 735.271 and 735.272) - B. Powers and Duties The village administrator manages any public utilities and collects any rents for them.
 The administrator may pass bylaws and regulations relating to these utilities, which must not be inconsistent with village or State laws.
 The administrator supervises the maintenance of public places, streets, and sidewalks.
 The administrator may appoint those employees authorized by village council, with the mayor's approval.
 The administrator has all powers of the board of public affairs and street commissioner, plus other powers and duties set by ordinance of village council.
-However, the administrator cannot establish utility rates.
-Utility rates are determined by village council.
-The administrator is under the general supervision and control of the mayor.
+However, the administrator is under the general supervision and control of the mayor.
 (Ohio Revised Code Section 735.273)